House of the Dead (film)

 House of the Dead is a 2003 action horror film directed by Uwe Boll, from a screenplay by Dave Parker and Mark Altman.
-Based on the video game franchise of the same name by Sega, it is not a direct adaptation of the individual entries; Boll described the film as a prequel to the original 1996 game.
-It stars Jonathan Cherry, Tyron Leitso, Clint Howard, Ona Grauer, Ellie Cornell, and Jürgen Prochnow.
+Based on The House of the Dead video game franchise, it stars Jonathan Cherry, Tyron Leitso, Clint Howard, Ona Grauer, Ellie Cornell, and Jürgen Prochnow.
 The film takes place on a fictional island infested by zombies, forcing survivors to fight their way off.
+Not a direct adaptation of the individual entries, Boll described the film as a prequel to the original 1997 game.
 House of the Dead was Boll's first film to be released theatrically, in addition to his first video game adaptation.

 Upon release, House of the Dead was universally panned by critics, giving Boll a negative reputation that would continue throughout his career.
 Commercially, the film grossed $13.8 million on a $12 million budget.
-A sequel was released to home media in 2006, with only Cornell returning.
+A direct-to-video sequel was released in 2006, with only Cornell returning.
+House of the Dead was the last film released by Artisan Entertainment, which merged into Lionsgate on December 15, 2003.

 Plot

-After booking a boat trip to attend a rave on an island located off the coast of Seattle named "Isla del Morte" ("Island of Death"), two college students, Simon and Greg meet up with three girls: Alicia, Karma and Greg's girlfriend Cynthia.
-After arriving at the dock, the five find that they are late and the boat that is supposed to take them to Isla del Morte has already left.
-Victor Kirk, a boat captain, and his first mate Salish offer them a ride on their boat.
+After booking a boat trip to attend a rave on an island located off the coast of Seattle named "Isla del Morte" ("Island of Death"), two college students, Simon and Greg meet up with three girls: Alicia, Karma, and Greg's girlfriend Cynthia.
+The five arrive to the dock late and the boat that is supposed to take them to Isla del Morte has already left.
+Victor Kirk, a boat captain, and his first mate Salish agree to ferry them despite knowing the location when they are offered a huge sum of money to leave fast rather than be inspected.

-Arriving at Isla del Morte, they find the rave site messed up and deserted.
+Arriving at Isla del Morte, they find the rave site ransacked and deserted.
 Alicia, Karma and Simon leave the site to go find anybody around while Cynthia and Greg stay behind.
 As Greg and Cynthia are about to engage in sex in a tent, the former leaves to urinate.
 Alone in the tent, Cynthia is killed by a group of zombies.
-Meanwhile, Alicia, Karma and Simon find a derelict house and as they attempt to investigate the place, they discover Alicia's ex-boyfriend Rudy, Liberty and Hugh, who inform them of a zombie attack during the rave.
+Meanwhile, Alicia, Karma and Simon find a derelict house and as they attempt to investigate the place, they discover Alicia's ex-boyfriend Rudy, Hugh, and rave dancer Liberty, who inform them of a zombie attack during the event.
 The six leave the house to fetch Greg and Cynthia.
 Meanwhile, the zombies kill Salish when he is alone in the forest.

 Alicia, Rudy, Karma, Simon, Liberty and Hugh return to the rave site where they find Greg.
 A zombified Cynthia comes out from behind a tree and kills Hugh but is killed when Casper, a Coast Guard officer who was tracking Kirk, arrives and shoots her.
 They form a plan to return to Kirk's boat and leave the island.
 When they return to the beach they find zombies on Kirk's boat.
 Casper and Greg leave the group to go find help, but Greg is killed in the forest.